 Whatcom Falls Park is a favorite for all ages, and always impresses the out-of-town guests with the Depression-era bridge spanning the falls.
-The littles love the lower half of the park where the play toy is made especially their size and the hatchery ponds where Steelhead are a hop, skip and a jump away.
+The littles love the lower half of the park where the play toy is made especially their size and the hatchery ponds where Steelhead are raised are a hop, skip and a jump away.
 The upper playground is appropriate for older kids as well, plus everyone flocks to the large boulder next to the play toy.

 Adjacent to the upper playground is a basketball court, tennis courts and the new “pump track” for practicing mountain biking skills.
 This popular addition to the park opened in 2017.
 I like that the more advanced riders are always willing to give the younger kids a few pointers on how to ride the track.

-Trails throughout the park take you a past an old train trestle left over from logging days and then on to nearby Bloedel Donovan Park next to Lake Whatcom (another great place for the kids).
+Trails throughout the park take you a past an old train trestle leftover from logging days and then on to nearby Bloedel Donovan Park next to Lake Whatcom (another great place for the kids).
 Trails also stretch west beyond the falls and all around the hills, which makes for cool, shady walks in the summer.

 A cute “tot town” full of storefronts is big fun for the little ones, too.
 The City of Lynden website notes that Million Smiles Park has tennis courts, basketball court, pickleball court and group shelters.
 The park is also the start of the Jim Kaemingk Sr. City Trail, which travels to nearby Bender Fields, making a nice loop to walk or bike.

-A forest-themed playground, with toys for both tots and bigger kids, was installed in 2012.
+A forest-themed playground, with toys for both tots and bigger kids, is adjacent to the farm area.
 There’s even an observation tower where you can get amazing views of Tennant Lake.
 Trails follow the Nooksack River that borders the west side of the park as well as trails stretching east to the nearby Tennant Lake with more natural areas to explore.

 With the unveiling of new playground equipment in fall of 2015, Blaine’s Marine Park has become a local and visitor favorite.
 Located next to Semiahmoo Bay and Drayton Harbor, the setting is gorgeous.
 (My kids loved being able to look across the water to Canada!)

 The playground itself has two play toys, the Lighthouse and the Pirate Ship, and a giant climbing rock.
 These three features are more than enough to keep the kids busy!
 The park also features picnic tables and benches with a view of the water, and walking trails.

 Really, this list is only the tip of the iceberg.
 We are fortunate to live in a place that values parks and has so many great places for kids and families.
 A few other parks you and your kids may enjoy include:

 This gem is right on the bay, along the South Bay Trail that runs from Fairhaven to downtown Bellingham.
 A pirate-themed playtoy and sandy beach area are perfect for the kids, and parents will appreciate The Woods Coffee located in the park.
-Also, a great place to watch the trains go by.
+It’s also a great place to watch the trains go by.